 - What “done” looks like before moving forward

-Read also: DevSecOps Framework in 2026 - NIST, OWASP, SLSA Explained
+Read also: DevSecOps Frameworks in 2026: NIST, OWASP, SLSA Explained

 Phase 1.
-Plan: DevSecOps planning before code exists
+Plan: DevSecOps planning phase before code exists

 This stage exists to make later enforcement possible without manual reviews or last-minute exceptions.
 If a decision is not made in planning, it will be guessed later by a pipeline, a reviewer, or an auditor.